boulencf/pdsnd_github/README.md

 Explore US Bikeshare data

 ### Description
 Python application that imports US bike share data and answer interesting questions about it by computing descriptive statistics.
-The script takes in raw input to create an interactive experience in the terminal to present these statistics
+The script takes in raw input to create an interactive experience in the terminal to present these statistics.
+NumPy and Pandas libraries have been used to complete different parts of the project.

 ### Files used
 Database is based on several .csv files :